Atticus29/leapYear/README.md

 * The program should return 'false' when user input is not a number.
   * **Input Example: "a"**
   * **Output Example: "Please enter a number"**
-* The program should return 'false' when user input is not a number, even if it looks like one.
-  * **Input Example: "1993"**
-  * **Output Example: "Please enter a number"**
 * The program should return 'false' when a year is not a leap year.
   * **Input Example: 1993**
   * **Output Example: 'false'**
 * The program should return 'true' for years divisible by 4, since those are leap years.
   * **Input Example: 2004**
   * **Output Example: true**
-* The program should return ''false'' for years divisible by 100, since those are not leap years.
+* The program should return 'false' for years divisible by 100, since those are not leap years.
   * **Input Example: 1900**
   * **Output Example: 'false'**
 * The program should return 'true' for years divisible by 400, since those are leap years.